Occam's razor: Science and the scientific method

 In science, Occam's razor is used as a heuristic to guide scientists in developing theoretical models rather than as an arbiter between published models.
-In physics, parsimony was an important heuristic in Albert Einstein's formulation of special relativity, in the development and application of the principle of least action by Pierre Louis Maupertuis and Leonhard Euler, and in the development of quantum mechanics by Max Planck, Werner Heisenberg and Louis de Broglie.
+In physics, parsimony was an important heuristic in the development and application of the principle of least action by Pierre Louis Maupertuis and Leonhard Euler, in Albert Einstein's formulation of special relativity, and in the development of quantum mechanics by Max Planck, Werner Heisenberg and Louis de Broglie.

 In chemistry, Occam's razor is often an important heuristic when developing a model of a reaction mechanism.
 Although it is useful as a heuristic in developing models of reaction mechanisms, it has been shown to fail as a criterion for selecting among some selected published models.
 In this context, Einstein himself expressed caution when he formulated Einstein's Constraint: "It can scarcely be denied that the supreme goal of all theory is to make the irreducible basic elements as simple and as few as possible without having to surrender the adequate representation of a single datum of experience."
 An often-quoted version of this constraint (which cannot be verified as posited by Einstein himself) reduces this to "Everything should be kept as simple as possible, but not simpler."

-In the scientific method, parsimony is an epistemological, metaphysical or heuristic preference, not an irrefutable principle of logic or a scientific result.
+In the scientific method, Occam's razor is not considered an irrefutable principle of logic or a scientific result; the preference for simplicity in the scientific method is based on the falsifiability criterion.
+For each accepted explanation of a phenomenon, there may be an extremely large, perhaps even incomprehensible, number of possible and more complex alternatives.
+Since failing explanations can always be burdened with ad hoc hypotheses to prevent them from being falsified, simpler theories are preferable to more complex ones because they tend to be more testable.
 As a logical principle, Occam's razor would demand that scientists accept the simplest possible theoretical explanation for existing data.
 However, science has shown repeatedly that future data often support more complex theories than do existing data.
 Science prefers the simplest explanation that is consistent with the data available at a given time, but the simplest explanation may be ruled out as new data become available.
 That is, science is open to the possibility that future experiments might support more complex theories than demanded by current data and is more interested in designing experiments to discriminate between competing theories than favoring one theory over another based merely on philosophical principles.

 When scientists use the idea of parsimony, it has meaning only in a very specific context of inquiry.
 Several background assumptions are required for parsimony to connect with plausibility in a particular research problem.
 The reasonableness of parsimony in one research context may have nothing to do with its reasonableness in another.
 It is a mistake to think that there is a single global principle that spans diverse subject matter.